schencej/CS670-locobot/reinforcement_learning/README.md

 ## Setup

-Included in this folder are two files used for setup: setup.sh and packages.txt.
+Included in this folder are two files used for setup: setup.sh and packages.txt. packages.txt includes a list of all Python packages needed to run the code.
+Changing this file may cause the code to be unable to run.
 To setup a system for use, simply running setup.sh with:

 ```
 chmod 0700 ./setup.sh